PandasDrive/Workout_Gains/README.md

 - Dev Utilities: Helper scripts in `.devtools/` handle parsing, exporting JSON, and regenerating JS snippets (`scrape_kaged_lean.py` outputs both JSON and JS for the lean program).
 Leave the folder hidden from the main UI.
 - Backups & History: The PWA supports local JSON backups via the new Progress Hub.
 Export regularly and keep copies with the original source files.
 - Future Work: Next wave is importing the remaining Kaged collection, Seth Feroce programs, and Thenx calisthenics templates.
 Once these are loaded, revisit UI polish (coach bios, onboarding quiz, video demos) and consider add-on features like set tracking or social share cards.
+- Meal Planner (Nutrition Hub): Standalone `nutrition.html` page with recipe library, weekly planner, and shopping list for the 80 Wholefoods guide.